wfpan/ITC_TSE2021/Fig8/ReadMe.txt

-It (i.e., Fig 8.opj)  is an Origin project file.
+It (i.e., 54 sub graphs for Fig 8.opj)  is an Origin project file.
 Please use Origin (https://www.originlab.com/) to open the file.

 Please select menu Window -> other widows(M)... to open the corresponding sub graph (please use Name and Type to guide your selection).